fractalic-ai/fractalic/fractalic_readme_structured.md

 ```

 **How this works:**
-The first `@llm` call automatically combines its prompt with the `# Web search task` block context, providing clear instructions while directly specifying `tools: tavily_search`.
-This narrow tool specification is crucial—it simplifies the model's choice and limits token count from tool schemas.
-The response generates under the default `# LLM response block` (addressable as `llm-response-block`), containing all tool exchange JSON for monitoring and the requested result under `# AI news`.

-The second `@llm` call references both `notion-task` and `ai-news` blocks, bringing proper information enrichment logic to the model.
-Importantly, it excludes the raw JSON tool exchanges (which consume tokens unnecessarily) while preserving the structured results.
-This context isolation ensures each operation sees exactly what it needs—task instructions plus relevant prior results—without token bloat from intermediate data.
+Think of this workflow as a two-step process.
+First, we tell an AI model to search the web for news.
+Then, we tell it to take those search results and save them to a Notion page.

+In the first `@llm` step, Fractalic combines the instructions from the `# Web search task` with the `tavily_search` tool.
+By telling the model exactly which tool to use, we make its job simpler and avoid unnecessary processing costs (tokens).
+The results, including the raw data from the tool, are neatly stored back into our document under new headings.

+For the second `@llm` step, we give the model the instructions from `# Notion task` and the clean `# AI news` results from the previous step.
+Notice that we don't show it the messy, raw JSON data from the search tool.
+This is Fractalic's "context isolation" in action: each step gets only the information it needs.
+This keeps the process efficient and the document clean.

 **What happened here:**
 - **MCP Integration**: Two different MCP servers (`tavily_search` and `mcp/notion`) work seamlessly together in sequence